John Motley Morehead III: Personal life

+Honors and legacy

 He was awarded the North Carolina Award, the highest civilian award bestowed by the U.S. state of North Carolina in the category of Public Service in 1964.

-Direct descendants through the paternal line of James Turner Morehead include W. Harris Nelson and William H.M.
-Nelson III.
-Non-lineal descendants include Jean Motley Morehead Larkin and John L. Morehead.

 There is a section of Interstate 40 named after him, called the John Motley Morehead III Freeway, that passes through Chapel Hill, North Carolina and most of the eastern end of Orange County.

+In 1958, John Motley Morehead High School in Eden, North Carolina was named for him.